Ybrahm22/twitter_ios_starter/README.md

 The following **bonus** features are implemented:

-- [X] Added date posted.
-- [ ] When composing a tweet, user sees a countdown for the number of characters remaining for the tweet (out of 280) (2pts)
+- [X] When composing a tweet, user sees a countdown for the number of characters remaining for the tweet (out of 280) (2pts)
-- [ ] User can view their profile in a profile tab.
+- [X] User can view their profile in a profile tab.
 (3pts)
-- [ ] User sees embedded images in tweet if available.
+- [X] User sees embedded images in tweet if available.
 (3pts)

+The following **additional** features are implemented:
+- [X] Added time of how long ago a tweet was posted

 ## Video Walkthrough